karlek/vita/cv.md

 KTH - The Royal Institute of Technology
 M.Sc. in Computer Science

 A combined bachelor's and master's education in Computer Science.
-I specialize in data science in my master's.
+My master is specialized in machine learning and data science.

 ## Work Experience

+__Tink AB__
+Part-time
 2016 – Now
-Tink AB
-Part-time
-I reverse engineer bank applications for interoperability with the Tink application which aggregates your payments, loan and savings.
+I reverse engineer bank applications for interoperability and add support for bank services in the backend for a fin-tech application.

+__Protracer__
+Summer intern
 2015
-Protracer
-Summer intern
-Coded a visualization tool for plotting golf shots in 3D.
+During my time at Protracer (now known as Toptracer) I coded a visualization tool for plotting golf shots in 3D.
 The tool is used to track down bugs more intuitively.

+__eLär Sverige AB__
+IT-security consultant
 2014
-eLär Sverige AB
-IT-security consultant
 Performed a security audit on an education platform.
 The work tasks included code review and penetration testing.

+__Bitsec AB__
+Summer intern
 2012, 2013
-Bitsec AB
-Summer intern
 Worked with IT-security as a consultant where the tasks consisted of penetration testing and IT-forensics.
 Developed safe software for an IT related tool used in police raids.